Policy Regarding Naming of Libraries

 - The Library Board will consider the renaming of a library if the request comes from and reflects the wishes of the citizens within the library's service area and if the benefits of the name change outweigh the costs such a name change could generate.

-- The Library Board will consider naming a library area, such as a meeting room, for a corporation or an individual, living or deceased, who has made a significant contribution to the Fairfax County Public Library system or to an individual library.
+- The Library Board will consider naming a library area, such as a meeting room, for a corporation, group or an individual, living or deceased, who has made a significant contribution to the Fairfax County Public Library system or to an individual library.
 The Board may also approve the placement of a commemorative plaque in a library to honor significant contributions of Fairfax County citizens.

 - The principal exterior entrance sign for all new buildings must include "Fairfax County Public Library," the branch name, and the street number clearly visible from the street.
 This policy should also be applied where possible when existing buildings are renovated.